Describe data loss prevention

 What is endpoint data loss prevention?

-Endpoint DLP enables admins to audit and manage activities that users complete on sensitive content.
-Listed below are a few examples:
+Endpoint DLP enables you to audit and manage the many activities users take on sensitive items that are physically stored Windows 10, Windows 11, or macOS devices.
+The list that follows shows a few examples:

 - Creating an item